 Set an example by sharing from your own marriage.
 As you prepare the lesson, decide together which examples you will share.
-Remember, a perfect marriage is not mandatory to lead a group.
+Remember, don't try to appear as if you have a perfect marriage.
 Sharing your experiences (successes and failures) shows your group that you are on this journey together.
 And it encourages the participants to honestly look at their own marriages.